-- 340. As mentioned in Annex 3, EIOPA does not consider it appropriate to apply hard thresholds purely based on quantitative metrics, because it is necessary to make an appropriate allowance for the characteristics of each individual market and for prevailing financial conditions. - 341.
-For the same reasons, metrics that can be calculated as at a specific date should be supplemented by examining the behaviour of these metrics during the rolling windows of the period of observation mentioned above (105 days). - 342.
-Thus, additional relevant metrics are as follows: - a.
-Number of days without any available data; - b.
-Median of spot zero coupon rates during the 105 day period of observation.
-This provides a metric to measure the 'size effect', which is currently material both across currencies and across maturities within the same currency.
+- C.6.1 As mentioned in section B.1.14, EIOPA does not consider it appropriate to apply hard thresholds purely based on quantitative metrics, because it is necessary to make an appropriate allowance for the characteristics of each individual market and for prevailing financial conditions. - C.6.2 For the same reasons, metrics that can be calculated as at a specific date should be supplemented by examining the behavior of these metrics during the rolling windows of the period of observation mentioned above (105 days). - C.6.3 Thus, additional relevant metrics are as follows: - a) Number of days without any available data. - b) Median of spot zero coupon rates during the 105-day period of observation.
+This provides a metric to measure the 'size effect', which is currently material both across currencies and across maturities within the same currency. - c) Trend of interest rates during the period (obtained as the first-degree coefficient of a linear fitting with LSM).
+This metric is necessary for an appropriate assessment of other metrics, to the extent that the existence of a clear and strong trend in interest rates, influences other metrics (e.g., the Roll measure). - d) For the series of zero-coupon rates, the interquartile range (Q75 Q25) relative to the median. - e) For the series of zero-coupon rates, the number of outliers, calculated as the number of interest rates falling outside of the interval (mean 1.5 standard deviations; mean + 1.5 standard deviations).
+Note that these statistics are calculated using only the interest rates between the 12.5th and 87.5th percentiles (thus avoiding any influence on the mean or standard deviation of 'large' outliers). - f) Last 21-day volatility observed in the 105-day period.